Patrick Higginbotham: Background and education

 Higginbotham was born in McCalla, Alabama, to George and Ann Higginbotham (née Tumlin).
 The youngest of three, Higginbotham showed academic promise early in life.

+Higginbotham grew up in a poor family in rural Alabama.
+After his father and mother separated, he followed his mother to Bessemer, Alabama.
+With money scarce, the family had to find alternative methods to finance college.
+Higginbotham's brother did this by joining the United States Navy to get a GI Bill.
+Patrick Higginbotham himself, however, soon became interested in tennis from the ages of 11 or 12, a result of his mother bringing him along to Montevallo, Alabama while attending its university for women.
+Trading a knife for a racket, he would play through high school, becoming the top player in the 18 and under rankings in the state, earning him a scholarship.

 Higginbotham received a Bachelor of Arts degree from the University of Alabama in 1960, attending on a tennis scholarship offered to him by then-Athletic-Director Paul "Bear" Bryant and serving as the team captain.
 He finished college and law school in just five years and received in 1961 a Bachelor of Laws from the University of Alabama School of Law at Tuscaloosa, where he also met Elizabeth, his eventual wife of 52 years.

 Career

-He was in the United States Air Force, JAG Corps from 1961 to 1964.
+He was in the United States Air Force, JAG Corps from 1961 to 1964, an experience that Higginbotham would consider to be a turning point in his life.
+It was also during this time, where he would marry his wife.
 He then joined Coke & Coke in Dallas, Texas from 1964 to 1975, where he primarily worked in antitrust litigation.
 He was an adjunct professor of constitutional law at the Southern Methodist University School of Law in 1976.